T-PsyOl/iMove-Workshop/index.md

 ## Workshop at iMove 2025 (Lübeck)

-This repository accompanies the hands-on session presented at
+This tutorial and the respective repository accompanies the hands-on session presented at
 **iMove 2025 – International Conference on Movement and Computing**
 Lübeck, Germany
 <https://imove2025.org/>